elsanussi-s-mneina/phonetics-modeling/README.md

 `Consonant {vocalFolds = Voiced, place = UnmarkedPlace, manner = Fricative, airstream = PulmonicEgressive}`

+To list all the fricatives in IPA:

+Type the following line to define the fricatives:

+`*Main Lib> fricatives = generateFromUnmarked (Consonant UnmarkedVocalFolds UnmarkedPlace Fricative PulmonicEgressive)`

+Type the following to print out the fricatives together:

+`*Main Lib> putStrLn $ concatMap constructIPA fricatives`

+`ɸβfvθðszʃʒʂʐçʝxɣχʁħʕhɦ0̥00̥00̥00̥00̥0`

+Note: that the strange zero like symbols at the end represent phones that do not have IPA graphemes for the purposes of this program until I can fix it to provide more useful output.
+This is not a conventional use of this symbol for Linguistics!

 To build (generates an executable file), use the following command: